 In both U.S. and foreign markets, our ability to commercialize our products successfully, and to attract strategic partners for our products, depends in significant part on the availability of adequate financial coverage and reimbursement from third party payors, including, in the United States, governmental payors such as the Medicare and Medicaid programs, managed care organizations and private health insurers.
 Third party payors decide which drugs they will pay for and establish reimbursement levels.
 Third party payors are increasingly challenging the prices charged for medical products and services and examining their cost effectiveness, in addition to their safety and efficacy.
 In some cases, for example, third party payors try to encourage the use of less expensive generic products through their prescription benefits coverage and reimbursement policies.
 We may need to conduct expensive pharmacoeconomic studies in order to demonstrate the cost-effectiveness of our products.
-Even with studies, our products may be considered less safe, less effective or less cost-effective than existing products, and third party payors may not provide coverage and reimbursement for our products, in whole or in part.
+Even with studies, our products may be considered less safe, less effective or less costeffective than existing products, and third party payors may not provide coverage and reimbursement for our products, in whole or in part.
 We cannot predict actions third party payors may take, or whether they will limit the coverage and level of reimbursement for our products or refuse to provide any coverage at all.
 For example, because Luvox CR is competing in a market with both branded and generic products, reimbursement by government and private payors may be more challenging than for new chemical entities.
 We cannot be sure that reimbursement amounts will not reduce the demand for, or the price of, our products.
-If reimbursement is not available only to limited levels, we may not be able to effectively commercialize our products.
-Since Luvox CR has only recently been approved, we do not yet know what the reimbursement levels and other requirements will be for that product.
+If reimbursement is not available or is available only to limited levels, we may not be able to effectively commercialize our products.
+We do not yet know what the reimbursement levels and other requirements will be for Luvox CR which was approved by the FDA in February 2008.